AGMAndirko/GTEX-code/code.md

 rm GTEx_lookup_table.txt GTEx_lookup_table_filtd.txt
 mkdir splitlookup && mv xaa xab xac xad xae xaf splitlookup/

 # An awk loop to add the rsID to all files.
-Divided due to computer memory problems.
+Divided due to computer memory limitations.
 for i in *.txt; do
     awk 'FNR==NR{a[$1]=$7;next} ($1 in a) {print $1,a[$1],$2,$3,$4,$5,$6,$7,$8,$9,$10,$11,$12}' splitlookup/xaa $i >> $i.out
     awk 'FNR==NR{a[$1]=$7;next} ($1 in a) {print $1,a[$1],$2,$3,$4,$5,$6,$7,$8,$9,$10,$11,$12}' splitlookup/xab $i >> $i.out